isaacbell1017/flashcards/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses Typescript for code safety, React's built-in context manager for global state management, and [Axios](https://github.com/axios/axios) for API integration.

+The router is a custom setup based on the React documentation.
+Most CSS styling is done inline using JS.

 ## Available Scripts